2023-24 Academic Catalog Page

-The purpose of the Nonprofit Leadership Development Certificate is to help prepare liberal arts majors for leadership roles with non-profit organizations and to provide them with formal documentation of their competence for doing so.
+The purpose of the Nonprofit Leadership Development experiential minor is to help prepare liberal arts majors for leadership roles with non-profit organizations and to provide them with formal documentation of their competence for doing so.
 Like traditional academic programs, it will be structured and closely overseen by the faculty.
 Unlike traditional programs, a substantial fraction of the program content (as much as 500 hours of engagement) will occur in programs that do not lead to the award of academic credit or grades.
 We believe the program offers a valuable, rigorous experience and, at the same time, demonstrates the practicality of pursuing a liberal arts education.

-The Augustana Nonprofit Leadership Development Certificate is designed to enable our graduates to flourish in dynamic nonprofit sector.
+The Augustana Nonprofit Leadership Development experiential minor is designed to enable our graduates to flourish in dynamic nonprofit sector.
 The course work and experiential learning opportunities incorporated in the certificate are intended to develop professional leaders who can:

 • Build and communicate a shared organizational vision.
 (Lead and Communicate)